 Neither the Jersey City: Past and Present Website Project nor our third-party providers shall be liable to the user for any loss or damage of any nature arising from any inaccuracies in the content or from the user's reliance on the information.

 The Jersey City: Past and Present Website is copyright protected.
 All rights reserved.
-Unlawful reproduction of any part of this web site without the express consent of the project director is strictly prohibited.
-Viewers may create text hyperlinks to the site but its content may not be reproduced in any manner whatsoever without consent.
-We reserve the right to deny permission of use of our site on another website and to request removal of any such links.
+Unlawful reproduction of any part of this website without the express consent of the project director is strictly prohibited.
+Viewers may create text hyperlinks to the site, but its content may not be reproduced in any manner whatsoever without consent.
+We reserve the right to deny permission of use of our site on another website and to request the removal of any such links.

 For any inquiries regarding the use of the website as defined above, please contact the project director at email@example.com.